shashanksapre/file-organiser/README.md

 ## How to Run:

+- Download the release v1.0.0 and extract the contents of it in the folder you wish to organise.

 - For organise.py file, you need to install python 3 (duh!)

   Then Open a terminal window, navigate to the directory where file is present, and issue following command `python organise.py`